2017. "Le regard miroité, miroité: Le Voyage d'Encausse et le récit de voyage humoristique." Biblio 17. 73-81.

 I am particularly committed to helping cultural institutions both learn more about the audiences they attract, and reach underserved, marginalized communities.

-Please see the third and fourth page of my CV for a complete list of my education and programming experience.
+See my CV for a complete list of my education and programming experience.

 As an artist and an art historian engaged in the digital humanities, I feel that the tools with which I work play an instrumental role in my scholarly and creative output.
 I greatly enjoy learning new tools, and I also enjoy teaching them to others.
 I have taught a variety of software programs in creative and technical capacities.
 In particular, I taught a digital arts class to ages 9 to 12 and to adults at the Ottawa School of Art for four years, where I exposed students to Photoshop, Illustrator, and Flash.
 I have been running a “Photoshop for Art Historians” workshop at the National Humanities Center, and have also run a workshop on “Image Databases for Art Historians,” and have made presentations in Canada, France, and the U.S.